This BLOG On How Do Underwriters View Commission Income For 1099 Wage Earners Was UPDATED On April 28th, 2019

 - Two continuous years of employment is required

 What If You Had Multiple Commission Jobs During The Past Two Years

-If you were a 1099 or commission wage earner in the past two years but had more than one job, your commission and/or 1099 income can be used if you were employed in the same field.
-For example, if you were a car salesman at Honda, Chevrolet, Ford, and most recently got a job at a Toyota dealership, the commission income can be used.
+Borrowers with 1099 or commission wage earner in the past two years but had more than one job, commission and/or 1099 income can be used if they were employed in the same field.

 How Is Commission Income Calculated?